 4. Obtain a Digital Certificate

 MISO requires a client-side digital certificate from one of three MISO trusted Certificate Authorities.

 We developed an online tool to help you register as a Market Participant.
 You can access the tool as soon as we process your system access request.

 You are required to complete online sections and submit legal documents based on intended market activities.
 The type of market activities that you identify during the application process determine your rights and obligations under the Tariff, so please read the directions carefully.

-The legal documents required for your organization are located in the online registration tool.
+The legal documents required for your organization are in the online registration tool.
 Download the listed documents, obtain the necessary signatures, and send them back by creating a Help Center case and attaching them as documents in the case.
 Reference your entity code in the external description.